-Layers and outlines: tips for focusing on how the parts make up the whole
+Tips for focusing on how the parts make up the whole:

 - In the B section, each phrase is slightly different, but still part of the same idea.
 The first phrase is like a question, the second like an answer. - The main motive is a unifying theme in that it reappears throughout the piece, even at the coda!